 Curriculum products are updated every few years by the companies that produce them.
 The updated curriculum contains new information that has been deemed important, as well as different resources to use to help teach these learning objectives.
 If you’re thinking about purchasing a curriculum, check to see when it was last updated.
 If the newest version is relatively new, you can rest assured that it most likely contains what your children need to know; if not, do some research to find out when any updates are scheduled.

-Of course, a free curriculum is always nice, but some free curriculum products don’t contain everything your children need to know.
+Of course, free resources for home education are always nice, but some free curriculum products don’t contain everything your children need to know.
 You can either use these free resources to help supplement your children’s education, or you can piecemeal several free curriculum products together to get what you need.
 You may still need to invest some money into a high-quality curriculum.
 Any time you purchase a curriculum, calculate the total cost.
 This includes the cost of the teacher’s manual, any student books and worksheets, as well as any other resources needed to teach according to the curriculum.
 You might find that the “cheap” curriculum ends up being more expensive once you add in all these extra costs.